-Mr. McFadden has extensive international experience in managing large and complex transactions and has a broad knowledge of all aspects of project evaluation and negotiating project entry in challenging and varied environments.
+Mr. McFadden has extensive international experience in managing large and complex transactions and has a broad knowledge of all aspects of project evaluation and negotiation in challenging and varied environments.
 Mr. McFadden holds a combined law/commerce degree from Melbourne University and an MBA from Monash University.
+Mr. McFadden is a resident of Victoria.
+Australia.